cogentcore/core/README.md

 ### TODO

+* dialog popup from a menu callback doesn't work!  need to coordinate the new popup on stack, etc

+* buttons need to update to show their state during initial render -- combo box menu actions need to be selected  -- dialog Ok doesn't show focus..

+* fix issue with tiny window and dialog not scrolling and blocking interface

+* dialog

 * add dialog to prompt for type, name, and number of objects to make -- need full dialog infrastructure from that..  first do within-window dialog and later look into separate window dialogs.

-* combobox, with enum populator, and type populator, to choose type of object to make -- ideally this would actually be a table with type and some info about the type (chooser in emergent) but combobox will work for now and is needed.

 * then need grid layout